guihome-diaz/java/travel/documentation/db/Oracle_db_setup.md

 ### Create OWNER user
 In Oracle a schema must be linked to an user.
 A common practice is to use an "owner" account.
-* **Owner is responsible of the STRUCTURE**, he can create tables, views, procedures and sequences.
+* **Owner is responsible of the STRUCTURE**, he can create tables, views, procedures, sequences and triggers.
 * **Owner must grant** CRUD (Create, Read, Update, Delete) **rights to working user for *each* table**

 Execute the following commands as SYSADMIN: